The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Inferring the Escape Fraction Indirectly

-Depending on our hybrid $\chi^2$--Bayes factor criterion, we find that the \texttt{d2log20} model provides the most consistent overall performance across the sample.
-To assess its reliability, we performed a parameter recovery test, described in detail in Appendix~\ref{sec:parameterRecoveryTest}.
-This test shows that the model can recover $f_\mathrm{esc}^{\mathrm{LyC}}$ within the reported uncertainties across most of parameter space.
-A key limitation arises in cases with very low escape fractions ($\log f_\mathrm{esc} < -2.5$) in dust-free systems, where \texttt{Prospector} overpredicts$f_\mathrm{esc}^{\mathrm{LyC}}$.
+To assess the reliability of our models, we perform a parameter recovery test, described in detail in Appendix~\ref{sec:parameterRecoveryTest} using our \texttt{d2uniNoScale} model.
+The test shows that the model systematically overpredicts $f_\mathrm{esc}^{\mathrm{LyC}}$, with a negative median pull $(f_\mathrm{esc,in}^\mathrm{LyC} - f_\mathrm{esc,out}^\mathrm{LyC}) \,/\,\sigma_{f_\mathrm{esc}}$ for $\log_{10}(f_\mathrm{esc}^\mathrm{LyC}) > -2.5$, indicating that the formal posterior uncertainties underestimate the true scatter in the downward direction.
+We therefore inflate the lower uncertainty by a factor of 1.5, after which the input values are recovered within $1\sigma$.
+A key limitation arises in cases with very low escape fractions ($\log f_\mathrm{esc} < -2.5$) are overpredicted for dust-free systems.
 When $f_\mathrm{esc}^\mathrm{LyC}$ is low and dust is absent, nearly all ionizing photons are absorbed by the nebular gas, leading to very high ionization states.
 However, the nebular emission is modeled using a pre-computed grid that imposes an upper limit on the ionization parameter and is further constrained by a prior that disfavors extreme ionization states.
 As a result, the model cannot reproduce the observed emission line strengths under the correct physical conditions and instead compensates by overestimating the escape fraction.

-Nevertheless, as long as low escape fractions are not driven solely by absorption in neutral gas, our framework can robustly distinguish between galaxies with $\log f_\mathrm{esc} \lesssim -2$ and those with $\log f_\mathrm{esc} \gtrsim -0.5$.
+Nevertheless, in cases where low escape fractions are not exclusively the result of strong H\,\textsc{i} absorption without any effect of dust attenuation, our framework can robustly distinguish between galaxies with $\log f_\mathrm{esc} \lesssim -2$ and galaxies with $\log f_\mathrm{esc} \gtrsim -0.5$.
 Finer distinctions are possible, but the corresponding posterior distributions begin to overlap.